 In particular, our investment portfolios include a significant amount of interest rate-sensitive instruments, such as bonds, which, in addition to the inherent risk associated with the debt, may be adversely affected by changes in interest rates.
 Changes in interest rates and credit quality may also result in fluctuations in the income derived from, or the valuation of, our fixed income securities.
 Interest rates are highly sensitive to many factors, including governmental monetary policies, domestic and international economic and political conditions and other factors beyond our control.
-For example, benchmark interest rates, such as the U.S. Federal Funds Rate, are currently at historic lows, which is likely to significantly impact our investment income.
+For example, benchmark interest rates, such as the U.S. Federal Funds Rate, are currently relatively low, which is likely to significantly impact our investment income.
 Increases in interest rates will decrease the value of our investments in fixed-income securities.
 If increases in interest rates occur during periods when we sell investments to satisfy liquidity needs, we may experience investment losses.
 Conversely, if interest rates decline, reinvested funds will earn less than expected.

 In terms of credit risk, our investment portfolio policy is "buy and hold", while minimizing credit risk by setting maximum concentration limit per issuer and credit rating.
 Our investments consist primarily of government and corporate debentures and bank deposits.
-Although we believe that we generally adhere to conservative investment guidelines, if turmoil in the financial markets, such as the one experienced during 2011 and 2012, reoccurs in the future, it may result in impairments of the carrying value of our investment assets since we classify our investments in marketable securities as available-for-sale.
+Although we believe that we generally adhere to conservative investment guidelines, if turmoil in the financial markets reoccurs in the future, it may result in impairments of the carrying value of our investment assets since we classify our investments in marketable securities as available-for-sale.
 Changes in the fair value of investments classified as available-for-sale are not recognized as income during the period, but rather are recognized as a separate component of equity until realized.
 Realized losses in our investments portfolio may adversely affect our financial position and results.
-For example, if we had reported all the changes in the fair values of our investments are reded December 31, 2016 but would have decreased by \$1.3 million during the year ended December 31, 2015.
+For example, if we had reported all the changes in the fair values of our investments into income, our reported net loss would have increased by \$0.4 million and \$1.3 million during the years ended December 31, 2017 and 2016, respectively, and our reported net income would have increased by \$1.0 million during the year ended December 31, 2015.
 Any significant decline in our financial income or the value of our investments as a result of continued low interest rates, deterioration in the credit worthiness of the securities in which we have invested, general market conditions or other factors, could have an adverse effect on our results of operations and financial condition.